More And More Unto The Perfect Day: A Good Review At Chanticleer

 Q: In what way?

 Harvey: Every communist regime has failed; no socialist regime has ever flourished.
-The only societies that have truly flourished are those that have been free, or relatively free.
+The only societies that have truly flourished are those that have been free, or relatively free — by which I mean: to the extent that a society is free, both economically and politically, is the exact extent to which they flourish.

 Q: Others have commented upon your conspicuous concern with the lyrical, even as you rail politically.